Best Hawaiian Island for Your Honeymoon (plus itinerary & cost)

 Oahu: Best for a Cosmopolitan Honeymoon

 If a quiet island isn’t quite your style, head to Oahu.
-Not only will you have gorgeous beaches and stunning mountains, but you’ll also have nightlife you won’t find on any other island.
+Not only will you have gorgeous white sand beaches and stunning mountains, but you’ll also have the big city feel and nightlife you won’t find on any other island.
 Check out our five day Oahu itinerary to visit all of the best spots.

-If you’re looking for romantic hotels right in the middle of it all (Waikiki), head to:
+If you’re looking for the best romantic hotels, head to:

-- The Royal Hawaiian: This iconic hotel is smack-dab in the middle of Waikiki, so you’re certain to be in the middle of it all.
+- The Royal Hawaiian: This iconic hotel is smack-dab in the middle of Waikiki Beach, so you’re certain to be in the center of it all.
 It’s been featured in movies, frequented by movie stars, and features architecture from the 1920s with modern updates.

 - Turtle Bay: Possibly our favorite hotel in all of Hawaii, this resort offers sprawling amenities on the North Shore and everything you could need all at your fingertips.
 Horseback riding, snorkeling, golf, excellent food, and picturesque sunsets.

-- Four Seasons at Ko Olina: A spectacular hotel on the leeward side of Oahu, you’ll find fewer crowds than in Waikiki and more reliable weather than the North Shore of Oahu.
+- Four Seasons at Ko Olina: A spectacular hotel on the leeward side of Oahu, you’ll find fewer crowds than in Honolulu and more reliable weather than the North Shore of Oahu.
 Plus, the Four Seasons service is hard to beat.
+Check out our full Ko Olina Guide if you want to head this way.

 Hawaii Honeymoon Itineraries